AP Exclusive: Nicki Minaj pulls out of Saudi Arabia concert

 “After careful reflection I have decided to no longer move forward with my scheduled concert at Jeddah World Fest.
 While I want nothing more than to bring my show to fans in Saudi Arabia, after better educating myself on the issues, I believe it is important for me to make clear my support for the rights of women, the LGBTQ community and freedom of expression,” Minaj said in a statement Tuesday to The Associated Press.

 Minaj was originally scheduled to headline the concert on July 18.
-The Human Rights Foundation issued a statement last week, calling for Minaj and other performers to pull out of the show.

 In Saudi Arabia, gender segregation between single men and women is still enforced in many restaurants, coffee shops, public schools and universities, but other rules have loosened with women now allowed to drive and attend events in sports stadiums.

-Jeddah World Fest, which in line with Saudi laws, is alcohol and drug-free, is open to people 16 and older and will take place at the King Abdullah Sports Stadium in the Red Sea city.
+Jeddah World Fest, which in line with Saudi laws is alcohol and drug-free, is open to people 16 and older and will take place at the King Abdullah Sports Stadium in the Red Sea city.
 Other performers include former One Direction member Liam Payne and DJ-producer Steve Aoki.

+The Human Rights Foundation issued a statement last week, calling for Minaj and other performers to pull out of the show.
+On Tuesday, the New York-based organization praised Minaj’s decision to not perform at the concert.

+“This is what leadership looks like.
+We are grateful to Nicki Minaj for her inspiring and thoughtful decision to reject the Saudi regime’s transparent attempt at using her for a public relations stunt,” said Thor Halvorssen, president of the Human Rights Foundation.
+“The July 18 festival in Saudi Arabia still shows Liam Payne as a performer.
+We hope that he follows Nicki Minaj’s lead.
+Minaj’s moral stance differs from celebrity performers like J-Lo and Mariah Carey who in the past have chosen to line their pockets with millions of dollars and stand with dictatorial governments as opposed to with oppressed communities and imprisoned human rights activists.”

+Over the past several months, the kingdom has seen performances by Carey, Enrique Iglesias, the Black Eyed Peas, Sean Paul, David Guetta and Tiesto.
+That’s a stark change from when Saudi morality police would raid establishments that played loud music.

-Saudi organizers said the concert will be broadcast globally.
+Saudi organizers said the Jeddah World Fest will be broadcast globally.
 The kingdom is also promising quick electronic visas for international visitors who want to attend.

-Over the past several months, the kingdom has seen performances by Mariah Carey, Enrique Iglesias, the Black Eyed Peas, Sean Paul, David Guetta and Tiesto.
-That’s a stark change from when Saudi morality police would raid establishments that played loud music.
+Saudi Arabia saw profound change last year as a result of Saudi Arabia’s Crown Prince Mohammed bin Salman’s top-down reform efforts, including the opening of the first movie theater and the lifting of the world’s only ban on women driving.